Furikuda/bork/docs/usage/notes.rst

 Separate compaction
 ~~~~~~~~~~~~~~~~~~~

-Borg does not auto-compact the segment files in the repository at commit time
+Bork does not auto-compact the segment files in the repository at commit time
-(at the end of each repository-writing command) any more (since borg 1.2.0).
+(at the end of each repository-writing command) any more (since bork 1.2.0).

 This causes a similar behaviour of the repository as if it was in append-only
 mode (see below) most of the time (until ``bork compact`` is invoked or an